LTI2000/Kernel/README.md

 plus the calling environment) and applicatives (`wrap` – evaluate their operands).
 Environments are first-class values.

+See [SYNTAX.md](SYNTAX.md) for the full language reference: lexical syntax, data types, the evaluation rule, parameter-tree binding, and every special form and built-in.

 ## Prerequisites

 JDK 21 or newer, Maven 3.9 or newer.